weaver360/360-tutorial/ReadMe.md

-## 360˚ WebVR Virtual Tour Tutorial
+## 360˚ WebVR Virtual Tour Workshop
 This app and tutorial were created by Shalini Sejwani ([@smsejwan](https://github.com/smsejwan)).
 The tutorial was adapted for a workshop at NCSU Libraries by Alison Blaine ([@alblaine](https://github.com/alblaine)).

 ### Introduction